 If you are experiencing performance issue, you may be asked by an NVIDIA support agent for an event trace log file.
 Follow the steps below to generate an event trace log file that our software team can view to better understand the cause of this issue.

-7) Open a Command Prompt window with Administrative Privileges by right clicking over the icon in the Start screen (in Windows 8 Search screen, type "Command Prompt" to display the launch icon and right-click over the icon as show below) or Start Menu (in Windows 7 Start Menu go to Programs -> Accessories -> Command Prompt and right click over the icon)
+1. Open a Command Prompt window with Administrative Privileges by left-clicking over the Windows Start icon on the taskbar -> type "command prompt" to display the launch icon and right-click over the icon as shown below -> select "Run as administrator"

 If you chose a different installation path, navigate to that directory and drill down to the gpuview folder.

 3. To start logging, type the following command (the first time you run the command, you may need to repeat the process one time to start recording).